directive0/HeadsUp/README.md

 If these modules are not already present on your machine they should be easy to install with apt-get, pip like so:

-`sudo apt-get install python3 python3-dev python3-pygame python3-pip`
+`sudo apt-get install -y python3 python3-dev python3-pygame python3-pip`

+And then...

 `sudo pip3 install psutil requests`

 ## Installation

-- if using a vufine display and raspberry pi running raspbian make sure to disable overscan in your /boot/config.txt file
+- if using a vufine display and raspberry pi running raspbian make sure to disable overscan in your /boot/config.txt file or else Pygame will give you warnings about no appropriate video mode.

 - use raspi-config to change your resolution to 1280x720 60hz